FirePanther/apps-script-ContactsSocialPhotos/README.md

 }
 ```

-- Modify the options (the object in the `opts` function), the contacts OAuth
+- Modify the options (the object in the `opts` function).
+The contacts OAuth
 credentials are required (see "[Options](#options)" above).
 - Run the `contacts` function.